Updated 6/27/2026

 Introduction: This Present Age as the Quarry

-Between the first appearing of the Lord Jesus, when He inaugurated the New Covenant, poured out the Spirit of grace, and opened the way into the Heavenly Jerusalem, and His second appearing when He will resurrect the faithful, judge the unfaithful believers and the ungodly, and bring forth the Seventh Day, He is building His Church.
+Between the first appearing of the Lord Jesus, when He inaugurated the New Covenant, poured out the Spirit of grace, and opened the way into the Heavenly Jerusalem, and His second appearing when He will raise all who are in the graves, separate the faithful into the resurrection of life, judge the unfaithful believers and the ungodly in the resurrection of judgment, and bring forth the Seventh Day, He is building His Church.
 Yet Scripture makes a crucial distinction between the Church in this age and the glorified Church of the Age to Come.
 In this age the true Church is not the finished Temple of God but a scattered company of “living stones” being shaped in the quarry of this present age for assembly into the Temple of God in the Age to Come.

 The assembled Temple of God belongs to the Age to Come, when the faithful are glorified into celestial bodies and dwell in the Heavenly Jerusalem.
 This present age is the place of chiseling, cutting, discipline, sanctification, and the salvation of the soul; the next age is the moment of assembly and glorification, and the manifestation of the fullness of the presence of God in His people, “that you may be filled with all the fullness of God” (Ephesians 3:19).
 In this age the Spirit of grace forms Christ within His people; in the next, what has been formed will be unveiled in glory.